Liu Cixin: Writing

+Liu's works are often considered hard science fiction.
+His narratives incorporate Stephen Hawking's theories, as astrophysics concepts including wormholes, the curvature of the universe, the expanding universe, and black holes.

-Liu cites English authors George Orwell and Arthur C. Clarke as important literary influences.
-He was labeled the first cyberpunk Chinese author after his novel China 2185 was released in 1989.
+Liu was labeled the first cyberpunk Chinese author after his novel China 2185 was released in 1989.
+This novel imagines the digital recreation a digital clone the brains of Mao Zedong and five other men, and the consequences that follow once the digital beings enter China's general network.

 Liu's most famous work, The Three-Body Problem, was first published in 2006.
-It is the first book in the Remembrance of Earth's Past trilogy.
+It is the first book in the Remembrance of Earth's Past trilogy, and it chronicles the events that unfold after Ye Wenjie intercepts an intergalactic signal and encourages an alien species known as the Trisolarans to visit.
 American author Ken Liu's 2014 translation (published by Tor Books) won the 2015 Hugo Award for Best Novel, and the book sold 1,200,000 copies in China before it won.
 Liu Cixin thus became the first author from Asia to win Best Novel.
 The German translation (which included some portions of the original text not included in the English translation) followed in 2016.
 Ken Liu also translated the third volume of The Three-Body Problem series, Death's End, in 2016.
 Death's End was a 2017 Hugo Award for Best Novel finalist and won a 2017 Locus Award for Best Science Fiction Novel.

-Liu's Remembrance of Earth's Past trilogy has been a sensation of Chinese science fiction literature within Chinese territory and internationally.
+As pieces of Chinese science fiction literature, Liu's Remembrance of Earth's Past trilogy was a success within both the Chinese territories and internationally.
 In 2012, the winner of the Nobel Prize of Literature, Mo Yan, acclaimed the remarkable originality of Liu Cixin.
 Liu's fiction focuses primarily on problems such as social inequality, scientific development and ecological limitations that impact humanity.
+Liu cites English authors George Orwell and Arthur C. Clarke as important literary influences.
+The books of Jules Verne were also literary works that Liu frequented growing up.